-Though this is only ten degrees difference, it makes a lot of importance for this species to be capable of digesting and regulating properly.
+Though this is only ten degrees difference, it is important for this species to be capable of digesting and regulating properly.

 A carefully regulated heat pad for the “cold” side should be placed against the opposite side of the enclosure.

-Remember to place both hygrometers and thermometers on both sides of the enclosure, preferably near the bottom of it so as to better eye your temperature regulating.
+Remember to place both hygrometers and thermometers on both sides of the enclosure, preferably near the bottom of it, to better eye your temperature regulating.

-Probe thermometer/hygrometers work great for this species and they rarely get tangled.
+Probe thermometers/hygrometers work great for this species, and they rarely get tangled.

 Light & UVB

-Though white lipped pythons don’t absolutely require UV bulbs, mine have seemed to be happier with a full spectrum bulb offering them that true feeling of day and night.
+Though white-lipped pythons don’t require UV bulbs, mine have seemed happier with a full spectrum bulb offering them that true feeling of day and night.

-We give 12 hours of day and 12 hours of night as necessary, trying to offer them an enclosure in captivity as close to the wild as they would get.
+We give 12 hours of the day and 12 hours of the night as necessary, trying to offer them an enclosure in captivity as close to the wild as they would get.

-If you do not want to use full spectrum bulbs due to safety concerns (I get it), then go ahead and give them a couple of small LED lights just to give them a day and night cycle.
+If you do not want to use full spectrum bulbs due to safety concerns (I get it), then give them a few small LED lights just to give them a day and night cycle.
 They really do appreciate it.

 Shelter & Decoration